 Jay Radia, CEO and co-founder of Yieldify, added: “This time last year, marketers were heading into the unknown – we saw an unprecedented level of panic as everyone struggled to pick their way through complex new rules.
-What today’s report shows is some good news – while there’s a way to go and marketers still need to work to make up for lost time, they’re finding a way through.”
+What today’s report shows is some good news.
+While there’s a way to go and marketers still need to work to make up for lost time, they’re finding a way through.”

 More information about Yieldify and today’s report can be found at yieldify.com.
-Yieldify is currently offering a free one-month lead generation strategy as part of its solution package.